sakkshm26/v6d/README.rst

 ^^^^^^^^^^

-For better leveraging the scale-in/out capability of Kubernetes for worker pods of a data analytical job, vineyard could be deployed on Kubernetes to as a DaemonSet in Kubernetes cluster.
-Vineyard pods shares memory with worker pods using a UNIX domain socket with fine-grained access control.
+For better leveraging the scale-in/out capability of Kubernetes for worker pods of a data analytical job, vineyard could be deployed on Kubernetes as a DaemonSet in Kubernetes cluster.
+Vineyard pods share memory with worker pods using a UNIX domain socket with fine-grained access control.

 The UNIX domain socket can be either mounted on ``hostPath`` or via a ``PersistentVolumeClaim``.